by Professor Andre de Waal MBA (HPO Center)

 Basis for the meta analysis is an extensive search of both the scientific and popular management literature.
 Criteria for including studies in the analysis were…

-For more information about the HPO Framework, HPO Diagnosis, our lecturers, HPO Experts, workshops and Master Classes, please contact us (email@example.com or T. +31 (0) 35 – 603 70 07).
+For more information about the HPO Framework, HPO Experts, workshops and our do-it-yourself HPO Insight™ improvement tool, please contact us (email@example.com or T. +31 (0) 35 – 603 70 07).